RidleyB/sen/content/_characters/lucien-blanchard.md

   - element_title: "Eyes"
     element: ""

-blurb: "Younger brother to Isabelle Santini.
-The son of Lucien and Sophie Blanchard."
+blurb: "Patriarch of the Blanchard family, a renowned scholar and intellectual.
+He is respected for his wisdom and foresight in matters of governance."
 ---

 {% include character-content.html %}